 Label legibility is very important on pharmaceutical and medical devices and is often tested by means of a Southerland Rub test or similar.
 The durability of printed information on keypads, for example, can also be determined by a similar means.

-When it comes to product lifecycle, abrasion always has undesirable effects on the product or package whether it occurs during the distribution or in-use environments.
+When it comes to product lifecycle, abrasion always has undesirable effects on the product or package whether it occurs during the distribution or the in-use environment.
 Scuffing, scratching, wear, marring, and rubbing are common terms to describe the damage.
 Westpak offers a variety of methods for testing products and materials for abrasion resistance.

 Sutherland Rub Test

 These tests are the industry standards for evaluating scuff or rub resistance of printed or coated surfaces, paper, paperboard, films, and printed materials.

 Westpak has abrasion testers that can be used for testing most types of products or materials.
 The rotary abrasion tester can be used to test virtually any flat specimen.
 Plus, we’ve developed a fully adjustable tester in parameters of cycle speed, stroke length, and load pressure that’s capable of accommodating virtually any product.